grab/engineering-blog/_posts/2022-03-01-abacus-issuing-points-for-multiple-sources.md

 ### Any product, any points
 There are many products in Grab and each product should be able to reward different GRP for different scenarios.
 Each product rewards GRP based on the goal they are trying to achieve.

-The following are some examples of the different scenarios
+The following examples illustrate the different scenarios:

 **GrabCar**: Reward 100 GRP for when a driver cancels a booking as a form of compensation or to reward GRP for every ride a consumer makes.